top of page

 Growing Up Nordic

-Word: Friluftsliv Pronunciation: Free-loofts-liv Literal Meaning: Open-Air Living
+Word: Friluftsliv Pronunciation: Free-loofts-liv Literal Meaning: Free-Air Life

-A child embraces "Friluftsliv," wandering through a serene, misty forest.
+A child embraces Friluftsliv, wandering through a serene, misty Noric forest.

-A child embraces "Friluftsliv," wandering through a serene, misty forest.
+A child embraces Friluftsliv, wandering through a serene, misty Noric forest.

-Friluftsliv is the sensory map of the earth.
-It is the sharp intake of breath when the air is crisp, the rhythmic crunch of the ground under your boots, and the scent of rain on a mossy forest floor.
-It is noticing the subtle pastel hues of a morning sky that only a specific season can provide.
+Friluftsliv is the sharp intake of breath when the air turns cold.
+The rhythmic crunch of frozen ground under boots.
+The smell of rain on a mossy forest floor.
+It is noticing that the morning sky in February looks nothing like the morning sky in May, and that both are worth standing still for.

 A Quiet Invitation